jbcoe/iso-cpp-breaking-UB/draft.md

 We have recently seen papers that propose rendering currently undefined behaviour as well-defined.
-Discussion has ensued in which concerns around the possibility of lost optimisation opportunity and lost ability to detect bugs at run-time have been raised.
+Discussion has ensued in which concerns around the possibility of run-time performance degregatation and lost ability to detect bugs at run-time have been raised.
 Rather than have precendent determined by a small number of cases we would like to discuss, more generally, the issues of changes to contract and detection of contract violation.